deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 74 (running gcp cloud event function)

+- Cleaned up the code a little
+- added a makefile for local and cloud deploy, and test script for testing

 ### Day 73 (running gcp cloud event function)

 - trying out google cloud event function today